pratikbutani/Retrofit_Example_Part_1/README.md

-# JSONParsingUsingOkHTTP
+# JSON Parsing using Retrofit
-Demo for JSON Parsing using okHttp Library
+Demo for JSON Parsing using Retrofit Library